 About Siemens

 Siemens AG (Berlin and Munich) is a leading technology company focused on industry, infrastructure, mobility, and healthcare.
-The company’s purpose is to create technology to transform the everyday, for everyone.
+The company’s purpose is to create technology that transforms everyday life for everyone.
 By combining the real and the digital worlds, Siemens empowers customers to accelerate their digital and sustainability transformations, making factories more efficient, cities more livable, and transportation more sustainable.
 A leader in industrial AI, Siemens leverages its deep domain know-how to apply AI – including generative AI – to real-world applications, making AI accessible and impactful for customers across diverse industries.
 Siemens also owns a majority stake in the publicly listed company Siemens Healthineers, a leading global medical technology provider pioneering breakthroughs in healthcare.
 For everyone.
 Everywhere.
 Sustainably.
 In fiscal 2024, which ended on September 30, 2024, the Siemens Group generated revenue of €75.9 billion and net income of €9.0 billion.
 As of September 30, 2024, the company employed around 312,000 people worldwide on the basis of continuing operations.
 Further information is available on the Internet at www.siemens.com.

 About Atmen

-Atmen (atmen.co) is a regulatory technology company providing the data infrastructure that powers the trusted certification of industrial products.
+Atmen (atmen.co) is a regulatory technology company providing the data infrastructure that powers trusted certification of industrial products.
 Atmen focuses on automating certification and enabling large-scale, verifiable supply chain transparency across energy-intensive industries.

-Founded in January 2023 by energy and regulation experts Flore de Durfort, Quentin Cangelosi, and Erika Degoute, Atmen has raised €6.3M to date to build technology that certifies industrial goods, starting with clean fuels.
+Founded in January 2023 by energy and regulation experts Flore de Durfort, Quentin Cangelosi, and Erika Degoute, Atmen has raised €6.3M to date to build technology that certifies industrial goods, starting with renewable gases.

 Headquartered in Munich, the company's platform is deployed across industrial sites in 9 countries, automating certification workflows and enabling verifiable proof of product attributes throughout the supply chain.